 While in late 2017 Bitcoin (BTC) was trading at around $20,000, it stooped to almost $3,200 a year later, only to spring back to life in 2019, and continuing to appreciate overall since then.
 Bitcoin brokers allow trading in BTC for users who prefer ‘speculative’ over ‘buy and hodl’ approach.

-In this detailed piece, we have listed the best Bitcoin brokers in 2021, and have also gone over some basics like what a Bitcoin broker means, how it works and differs from an exchange, key things to consider when choosing one, and the difference between trading and buying activity.
+In this detailed piece, we have listed the best Bitcoin brokers in 2022, and have also gone over some basics like what a Bitcoin broker means, how it works and differs from a crypto exchange, key things to consider when choosing one, and the difference between trading and buying activity.

 Our List of the Top Bitcoin Brokers

 When it comes to picking the best Bitcoin brokerage services, there are all kinds of variables involved, for instance, reliability, customer service, payment methods and spreads.
 Keeping that in mind, this guide will list some of the best Bitcoin brokers along with their unique advantages and features.

 What Is a Bitcoin Broker?

 When it comes to trading Bitcoin, you can either buy/sell the actual crypto, along with its ownership, by placing buy/sell orders on a Bitcoin or cryptocurrency exchange.
 Or the other option, and in fact, the most popular one is to do leveraged trading, wherein you don’t actually own the Bitcoin, but can take long or short positions in the market, based on your technical analysis, and still book handsome profits.

 The second type of trading Bitcoin activity is more speculative and involves derivative crypto products like CFDs (Contracts for Difference), Futures and Options.
 The entities that make it possible are called Bitcoin broker platforms.

-Unlike Bitcoin exchanges where the buying and selling happen directly between traders, a Bitcoin brokerage works as an intermediary between the trader (buyer/seller) and the market.
+Unlike Bitcoin cryptocurrency exchanges where the buying and selling happen directly between traders, a Bitcoin brokerage works as an intermediary between the trader (buyer/seller) and the market.
 The price is set by the broker and usually includes a small premium.
 What makes such brokers so popular is the fact that they enable traders to take big positions and obtain major exposure, without investing plenty of capital.